johnlafata/johnlafata.github.io/tools/code/ai/tensorflow-huggingface.md

 # Fine-Tuning Pipeline for Diagnosing Foot Injury using TensorFlow
 ## Model Overview

-In this pipeline, we will use the Hugging Face model `microsoft/mri-autoencoder-v0.1` for diagnosing foot injuries from podiatric X-rays and MRIs.
+In this pipeline, we will use the Hugging Face model `microsoft/mri-autoencoder-v0.1` for diagnosing injuries from X-rays and MRIs.
 This model is a pre-trained autoencoder specifically designed for MRI images.

 ## Step 1: Install Hugging Face Transformers